|Nutrition Facts (per serving)|

 In a large bowl, toss together the tofu with the cabbage, carrots, and noodles.

-Place 2 to 3 tablespoons of the tofu and veggie mixture on an individual wrapper, horizontally and just below the centerline, as in this photo demonstration here.
+Lay on a board and place 2 to 3 tablespoons of the tofu and veggie mixture on the wrapper, horizontally and just below the center line.

 Place 2 or 3 mint leaves on top of the filling and wrap your spring rolls by folding in the sides around the filling followed by the bottom.
 Roll tightly to the top of the paper and seal.
 Repeat with the remaining wrappers and filling.

 Serve immediately either whole or cut in half with your favorite dipping sauce.